atiliopereira/wtd/README.md

 To start using the WTD API, ensure that you have completed the installation steps.
 Then, run the Django server:

 ```
-python manage.py runserver$ python manage.py grpcrunserver --dev
+python manage.py runserver
 ```

-Access the API documentation by navigating to http://localhost:8000/api/schema/docs/ in your web browser.
+Interact with the API by navigating to http://localhost:8000/api/schema/docs/#/v1 in your web browser.

 ### API Endpoints

     /admin/: Django admin panel.
     /api/schema/: API schema view.
     /api/schema/docs/: API documentation.
-    /api/v1/: Endpoints for version 1 of the API.
+    /api/schema/docs/#/v1: Endpoints for version 1 of the API.